 Perhaps the reason is that perspective is not an art, but a science.
-The difference between art and science is that art could have multiple right answers, and science has only one such.
+The difference between art and science is that art could have multiple right answers, whereas science has only one such.

-Breaking perspective rules, without knowing them beforehand, betrays a lack of professionalism, and this class intends to save our students from creating that impression.
+Breaking perspective rules, without knowing them beforehand, shows a lack of professionalism – and this class intends to save our students from creating that impression.

 World design is the most essential fundamental job description of any sets or level designer, as well as a concept artist, in film or game design.
 World designing involves all fundamental skills, like form, shape, perspective, as well as the imagination, creative logic and introduction to scale.

-Any fantastic world we create has to be relatable and logical, in its creative and original way.
+Any fantastic world we create has to be relatable and logical, in its own creative and original way.
 This is the class where the students will begin to discover the connection between fantasy and logic.
-Fantasy is what makes the audience or players enjoy the worlds we create, and logic is what helps them suspend their disbelief.
+Fantasy is what makes the audience or players enjoy the worlds we create; logic is what helps them suspend their disbelief.

 Lecturer: Anthony Christov